samwilson/kohana_webdb/README.md

 * Users can **filter** by any column and a range of operations ('contains', 'is empty', 'equals', etc.).
 This includes searching foreign keys for values found in the 'title column' of the foreign table.
+* The first non-primary unique key is used as a table's 'title column', and displayed wherever a table is referred to from another table (i.e. from a foreign key).

 ## Simplified BSD License